gilmoreg/pick/README.md

 * See the source for other details

 ## Build
-Requires the following environment variable:
+Requires the following environment variable (or an instance of MongoDB running on the same host):
 ```
 DATABASE=mongodb://<user>:<password>@<host>/pick
 ```